-Utilize home visitation by community health workers to support social needs.
+Utilize home visitation post-discharge by community health workers to support social needs.

-Community stakeholders identified social needs involving food insecurity, social isolation, lack of cultural support for preventative care, low literacy, and poor communication about available healthcare services.
+Social needs increase health risks for persons with autoimmune diseases and limit the benefits of treatment.
+Community stakeholders identified these social needs as involving food insecurity, social isolation, lack of cultural support for preventative care, low literacy, and poor communication about available healthcare services.
 Substance abuse is a serious problem in the service area.